 Virtual courses may only be used for the portion of a course that does not require hands-on training.
 Hands-on training, where required, must be performed in-person.

-Final test for courses that require hands-on training shall be conducted in-person.
+Any test of hands-on skills shall be conducted in-person.

-A final test for courses that are entirely virtual shall be provided and students required to pass as listed in 28.05(6) and (7).
+A final written test for virtual courses shall be provided and students required to pass as listed in 28.05(6) and (7).

 Virtual final tests shall be conducted in a manner to prevent use of notes, cheating or other actions that would undermine the integrity of the testing process.